Art-of-the-Living/Gracious/README.md

 Gracious is a simulation framework for the cognitive systems which give rise to consciousness.
 While these systems are inspired by their biological implementations in the human brain, this is not meant to be neuro-biological simulation.
 Furthermore, while the behaviour of these systems may exhibit properties of a "learning machine" this is not a machine learning framework.
-Gracious cognitive simulations utilize bipolar associations and optimized Hebbian learning to form associative relationships between phenomenal appearances and internal states.

 ## The Theory

 The theory behind Gracious is largely based on the works of Dr. Pentti O. Haikonen.
 Dr. Haikonen developed the Haikonen Associative Neuron and the Haikonen Cognitive Architecture which Gracious structures are largely inspired by.
-Several modifications have been made to Dr. Haikonen's designs in the name of improved computational efficiency.
+Several modifications have been made to Dr. Haikonen's designs.
+Dynamic neuron groups and an optimized 3:1 Hebbian learning have been added in the name of improved computational efficiency.
 These modifications have maintained there efficacy and are comparable in output.
-Unlike Haikonen, Gracious supports the position that the mind may be simulated on a computer.
-And not just an aspect, as has already been proven, but the entirety of mental processes.
+Other modifications, including qualar dispatch multi-pathing and bipolar associations have been added to improve on Haikonen's original designs.
+Descriptions of all terms and their implications are available in the [docs](docs) under [theory](docs/theory).
+These concepts are not critical to the high-level operation of Gracious simulations.

 ## Getting Started

-### Modules

-The largest unit of the Gracious Cognitive Simulation Framework (GCSF) is the module.
-Modules represent specific functional purposes for a cluster of structured neuron groups.
-A module may serve memory, motor control, vision, or audition purposes, as well as many purposes novel to a computer.
-The simplest module to implement then is the "Console" module.

-#### The Console module

-The package `gracious/memory/console` implements an all-in-one connection to a console window.
-Input to the system traverses a simple language pre-processing and feedback system with auto-associative temporal memory.
-This module contains everything necessary to establish a direct path into the system.
-When connected, the system experiences traditional ASCII characters from a terminal as though they were sensory phenomena, much in the same way we perceive lights and sounds.
+Gracious provides sample architectures to demonstrate program functionality.
+These sample architectures are distributed as releases and are available [here](https://github.com/KennethGrace/Gracious/releases).
+A summary of the architectures' operation is available in the [docs](docs) under [samples](docs/samples).
+It is recommended that new users begin with the `Phenomenal Ternary Associative Architecture` (or PTA Architecture).
+The PTA Architecture demonstrates the principles of qualar associations without any lasting memory.
+As no memory architectures are not provided in the current version of Gracious.